Proxy Reconstruction Pre-training for Ramp Flow Prediction at Highway Interchanges: Methodology

-The final augmented representation \(H^{(\text{Aug})} \in \mathbb{R}^{T \times M \times D}\) is obtained by summing the projected spatial and temporal representations with the downstream hidden representation, as follows:
+The final augmented representation \( \mathbf{H}^{(\text{Aug})} \in \mathbb{R}^{T \times M \times D} \) is obtained by summing the projected spatial and temporal representations with the downstream hidden representation, as follows:

-Up to this point, the augmented representation $H^{(\text{Aug})}$ incorporates the short-term representation learned by the downstream prediction model itself and the long temporal dependency features provided by STDAE, thus effectively compensating for the limited ability of traditional models to capture long-term dependencies and significantly improving the overall performance and generalization of downstream spatio-temporal prediction tasks.
+Up to this point, the augmented representation \( \mathbf{H}^{(\text{Aug})} \) incorporates the short-term representation learned by the downstream prediction model itself and the long temporal dependency features provided by STDAE, thus effectively compensating for the limited ability of traditional models to capture long-term dependencies and significantly improving the overall performance and generalization of downstream spatio-temporal prediction tasks.

-In this study, the downstream forecasting model adopts GWNet \citep{ijcai2019p264}.
+In this study, the downstream forecasting model adopts GWNet \cite{ijcai2019p264}.
+Its integration of adaptive graph convolutions and dilated causal convolutions makes it a widely recognized and powerful baseline in the spatiotemporal forecasting domain.
+This makes it an ideal backbone to rigorously test the effectiveness of the auxiliary features generated by STDAE.
+As demonstrated in Section~\ref{Ablation on downstream predictors}, STDAE successfully improves various diverse predictors, with GWNet yielding the most competitive overall performance.
 STDAE learns structured global representations by separately modeling spatial and temporal features, without requiring additional masking or reconstruction steps.
 By integrating the STDAE representations into the hidden states as auxiliary information, the model can better capture long-range dependencies, enabling more accurate and stable predictions in complex spatiotemporal tasks.